 - The cost of electricity from central solar power plants is high.

-- Efficiency is usually low, therefore the power production per square meter is low.
+- Solar panel efficiency is usually low, therefore the power production per square meter is low.
 An average of 110 to 200 watts per square meter.
-This means that solar power plants (not rooftop setups) occupy a large amount of land.
+This means that solar power plants (not rooftop systems) occupy a large amount of land.

 You must use an electricity usage meter (such as the Kill-A-Watt for example) to determine the power consumption of individual appliances which often varies.
-If you are using a grid-tie setup, then you don’t need to worry about metering your appliances yourself.
+If you are using a grid-tie setup to solar power your building, then you don’t need to worry about metering your appliances yourself.

 This section has a page of its own.

-If not the entire house, which appliances should I power?
+If not the entire house, which appliances should I power with my solar system?

-In most cases, whichever appliance you choose to solar power, the ratio of the amount of money spent on the solar setup to the amount of money saved by the solar panels is the same, so it does not help you any more to power ceiling lamps for example, and solar powering those requires an electrician which has to be paid, so that actually costs more than solar powering standing fans.
+In most cases, whichever appliance you choose to power with solar energy, the ratio of the amount of money spent on the solar setup to the amount of money saved by the solar panels is the same.

-It is important to note, that solar panels are cheaper in large quantities, so if you want to solar power your house, then buy all the panels at once.
+It is important to note that solar panels are cheaper in large quantities, so if you want to power your house with solar energy, then buy all the panels at once.
 You can obtain them for less than $3 per watt in such quantities.

 Basically, the solar panels would charge very few batteries, even a couple depending on your setup, their size, and your power consumption, and those batteries would buffer that power to your appliances.
 If the weather becomes cloudy for an extended period of time, the transfer switch can switch you over to the electricity grid so that you will not have to purchase extra panels to compensate for the reduced power production during that weather.

-If you know how to set up a regular 120 volt inverter, batteries, etc, you can avoid the electrician’s fee and do the in-home part of this type of job yourself.
+If you know how to set up a regular 120 volt inverter, batteries, etc, you can avoid the electrician’s fee and do the in-home part of this job yourself.

-The average solar panel is 10% efficient (it can be as much as 22%, but it is usually ten, so use ten as a guideline), you would multiply 0.10 by 1000 and the result is the number of watts per square metre that specific model of panel generates which is 100 watts/square metre.
+The average solar panel is 10% efficient (it can be as much as 22%, but it is usually 10%, so use 10% as a guideline).
+Multiply 0.10 by 1000 and the result is the number of watts per square metre that specific model of panel generates which is 100 watts/square metre.
 You would purchase many of that same panel to achieve your desired electricity generation capacity.